stoneLeaf/timeflies-angular/README.md

 Many questions arose as I started to write the code handling the API responses.
 Some of them about [error handling](https://angular.io/guide/http#error-handling).
 It was obvious to me that it had to be done at the service level and never in the components.
 For that purpose, I created a specific handler for HTTP errors which was piped in with [catchError](https://rxjs-dev.firebaseapp.com/api/operators/catchError).
 One of the ideas was to create a `ValidationError` that would be passed to the components in case of a [422 status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422) and be processed to give feedback to the user.
 I thought about network issues too.
 One simple solution was to create a toast service to display short messages.

 Immediately after, the HTTP error handling had to be switched from a *wannabe* service to an [HttpInterceptor](https://angular.io/api/common/http/HttpInterceptor).
 In case the server response was 401 (unauthorized), I wanted the router to navigate to the login page.
 For that purpose, I simply added the router to the constructor to have it injected, but the router reference remained `undefined`.
 Then I remembered that I wasn't *directly* calling the error handler's singleton instance method but instead passing it as a function object to the `catchError` operator.
 With the interceptor, I was finally able to make the router call I needed and as a bonus my services became [drier](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

+### Authentication

+Having implemented a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) authentication scheme on the back-end, I needed to write the client-side part.
+To that purpose, the first step was getting the token from the login request and storing it in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+The token payload containing the user profile, it had to be extracted, stored in the authentication service and made available.
+In case of a browser refresh, or any application reloading, the token would be read again and if not expired, the profile extracted.
+That process was triggered by a [route guard](https://angular.io/guide/router#milestone-5-route-guards) mediating navigation to all routes requiring a logged in user.

 ## License